Make This Paleo-Friendly Green Bean Casserole Recipe for Thanksgiving

 Cucumber Mint Yogurt Salad

-This refreshing and creamy dish is super simple and requires just 5 minutes.
-Pair with toasty bread or crackers. (via Forks and Foliage)
+This refreshing, creamy dish is super simple and requires just 5 minutes to make.
+Pair it with toasty bread or crackers for the ultimate Easter side dish! (via Forks & Foliage)

 Roasted Parmesan Potatoes